gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 |---|---|
 |![](resources/grumpy.png)| ![](resources/co2-ppm-chart.jpg) |

-For the science then check out [The importance of Indoor Air Quality (IAQ) for Business Performance and Wellbeing](https://iotfactory.eu/the-importance-of-indoor-air-quality-iaq-for-business-performance-and-wellbeing/).
+For the science, then check out [The importance of Indoor Air Quality (IAQ) for Business Performance and Wellbeing](https://iotfactory.eu/the-importance-of-indoor-air-quality-iaq-for-business-performance-and-wellbeing/).

-The problem is we can't see or smell Carbon Dioxide, it just keeps building up and we have no way of knowing what it happening.
+The problem is we can't see or smell Carbon Dioxide, it just keeps building up and we have no way of knowing it is happening.
 So with that in mind, I figured it was Internet of Things to the rescue!

 ## The solution